Skjalm Hvide: Skjalm Hvide brought up Canute Lavard

-In 1131, Canute Lavard was killed by his cousin Magnus, (later King Magnus I of Sweden) (a.k.a.
-Magnus the Strong) (c.
+In 1131, Canute Lavard was killed by his cousin Magnus Nielsen (c.
 1106–1134), who saw Canute as a rival to the Danish throne.
 Canute's murder took place just days before the birth of his son, Valddemar (14 January 1131 – 12 May 1182).
 Valdemar's mother, Ingeborg of Kiev, daughter of Grand Prince Mstislav I of Kiev and Christina Ingesdotter of Sweden, named the son as Valdemar after her grandfather, Vladimir Monomakh, the Grand Prince of Kiev.
 Canute Lavard was canonized in 1169 by Pope Alexander III.

 Skjalm Hvide's son brought up Canute's son

 As Canute Lavard's son, and as an heir to the throne, and with his rivals quickly gaining power, Valdemar (future King Valdemar I of Denmark) too was adopted to the Hvide family, to be brought up in Ringsted, at the court of Skjalm Hvide's son Asser Rig (Hvide).
 Asser's son Absalon became a great and trusted friend of his new stepbrother, Valdemar, and Valdemar's chief adviser and – later – a minister, powerful war commander, Bishop of the Diocese of Roskilde (1158–1192) and Archbishop of Lund (1178–1201).
 In 1154, at his coronation, Valdemar became the King Valdemar I of Denmark, also known as Valdemar the Great (Valdemar den Store).
 He reigned until his death in 1182.

 Before that, in 1146, when Valdemar was only fifteen years old, King Eric III of Denmark abdicated and a Danish civil war erupted.
-The pretenders to the throne were (1) Sweyn III of Denmark, the son of King Eric II of Denmark and grandson of King Eric I of Denmark; and (2) Canute V of Denmark, the son of Magnus I of Sweden and grandson of Niels of Denmark, who succeeded as king his brother Eric I of Denmark; and (3) Valdemar I himself, who held in his possession Jutland – the peninsula of Northern Europe which forms the continental portion of Denmark and part of northern Germany –, but most tightly of it the area of Schleswig, located around the modern-day Danish-German border.
+The pretenders to the throne were (1) Sweyn III of Denmark, the son of King Eric II of Denmark and grandson of King Eric I of Denmark; and (2) Canute V of Denmark, the son of Magnus Nielsen and grandson of Niels of Denmark, who succeeded as king his brother Eric I of Denmark; and (3) Valdemar I himself, who held in his possession Jutland – the peninsula of Northern Europe which forms the continental portion of Denmark and part of northern Germany –, but most tightly of it the area of Schleswig, located around the modern-day Danish-German border.